Mukasa-E/Carbon-Footprint-Tracker/README.md

 ## Documentation

-### README Quality
-- Comprehensive setup instructions.
-- API usage details.
-- Deployment guidelines.

 ### API & Resource Attribution
-- Proper credits to **Chart.js** and Climatiq carbon-footprint tracker APIs.
+- Proper credits to **Chart.js** for the graphs and Climatiq carbon-footprint tracker APIs for carbon emmission calculations.

 ## Demo Video